bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    - Where personalDice() is assigned to const dansRoll and zoesRoll.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    - The name being passed to personalDice is always the same.
+The random number generated can change.

 c.
 What is the lexical scope of `newRoll`?
+    - The lexical scope of newRoll is the personalDice function.

 ### Task 2c - Exit Ticket